Welcome to today's edition of the Rush 24-7 podcast.

 They know the power they've got.

-They know the power that they wield, they wanted it out there that the Tea Party might have it's all they wanted to do, somehow find some way to associate the Tea Party where you have no acts of violence on record.
+It's all they wanted to do, somehow find some way to associate the Tea Party where you have no acts of violence on record.

 Remember the claim as Nancy Pelosi and the Democrats were marching with the giant gavel to the Capitol in Washington after having passed health care.

-Maybe they were walking to the vote, and the Tea Party and other Americans opposed to it, flanked them on both sides of the street.
+Maybe they were walking to the vote, and the Tea Party and other Americans opposed to it flanked them on both sides of the street.

 When it was all over, a bunch of Democrat congressmen say that they heard Tea Party people shouting the N-word.

-To anybody who could prove that it had happened, and nobody could because it didn't.
+$100,000 to anybody who could prove that it had happened.

 And the Democrat Party itself put that out there.